The Sapporo Central Wholesale Market Curb Market is affectionately referred to as “Hokkaido’s Kitchen.”

 The general public is not able to enter the Central Wholesale Market—however, anyone can shop in the Outer (or “Curb”) Market!
 Here products are received directly from the wholesale market supplying around 60 retailers and eating establishments with the freshest produce imaginable.

-You can get to the Outer Market by taking either the JR line to Soen Station or the Tozai subway line to Nijuyon-ken Station.
+You can get to the Sapporo Curb Market by taking either the JR line to Soen Station or the Tozai subway line to Nijuyon-ken Station.
 The walk from the latter is shorter.

 On the other side of the intersection, there is a parking area, toilets, coin lockers, and more places serving food.

-Go early in the morning – enjoy the fresh catch before shopping!
+Best seafood in Sapporo: Go early in the morning, enjoy fresh Hokkaido crab before meandering!

-Shops in the Outer Market usually begin business around 6:00 a.m. and close shop around 3:00 p.m.
+Shops in the Sapporo Curb Market usually begin business around 6:00 a.m. and close shop around 3:00 p.m.
 The place is most lively in the morning, so we recommend that you go early, enjoy a seafood bowl for breakfast, and then stroll around the market afterward.

 Hours: 6:00 a.m. ~ 3:00 p.m. though times may vary according to the shop